fahad19/firenze/README.md

 Column types can vary depending on the adapter you are using.

-You also use the `schema` property to set validation rules.
+You can also use the `schema` property to set validation rules.

 For example: